 FOR LOBSTER TAILS & GARLIC BUTTER:

-- Preheat the oven to 400°F. Cut off about 1/2 inch of the tops of each of the heads of garlic, so the tops are exposed.
-Remove any loose skin.
-Wrap the individual heads of garlic loosely in foil, then drizzle on one tablespoon of olive oil on each.
-Close the top of the foil and place the garlic on a baking sheet.
+- Preheat the oven to 400°F. Cut off about 1/2 inch from the top of each head of garlic to expose the cloves.
+Remove any loose papery skin.
+Drizzle each head with one tablespoon of olive oil and wrap loosely in foil.
+Place on a baking sheet.

-- Deglaze the pan with white wine, scraping up any brown bits.
-Let evaporate.
-Add the orzo to the skillet and add the stock or broth.
-Bring to a simmer, and cook the orzo for about nine minutes.
+- Deglaze the skillet with the white wine, scraping up the flavorful brown bits.
+Allow the wine to reduce slightly before adding the orzo and seafood stock.
+Bring to a simmer and let the orzo cook for about nine minutes, or until al dente.